 After completing the Functional & Access Needs Registry form, drop it off or mail to:

 Wilmington, NC 28403

-If you have any questions about the Special Needs Registry, or need to update your information in the registry, call (910) 798-6400.
+If you have any questions about the Functional & Access Needs Registry, or need to update your information in the registry, call (910) 798-6400.

-How is the Special Needs Registry information used?
+How is the Functional & Access Needs Registry information used?

-The Special Needs Task Force is a group of health and adult service professionals who volunteer to assist individuals who may need extra help during emergency situations.
+The Functional and Access Needs Task Force is a group of health and adult service professionals who volunteer to assist individuals who may need extra help during emergency situations.
 Within the Emergency Operations Center (EOC), this group is referred to as the Individual Care Coordination Center (IC-3).
-The Special Needs Task Force volunteers:
+The Functional and Access Needs Task Force volunteers:

-The Special Needs Registry database is maintained by the Retired and Senior Volunteer Program (RSVP), located at the Senior Resource Center.
+The Functional and Access Needs Registry database is maintained by the Retired and Senior Volunteer Program (RSVP), located at the Senior Resource Center.
 RSVP volunteers keep all registry information confidential, and will only share your information with emergency responders in the event you need help evacuating or need other assistance during an emergency.